 I don’t know about you, but to me, anything over 80 degrees is blazing and anything under 60 degrees is freezing.
 In Hawaii, we’re spoiled.
 We want to be able to swim, go to work, and go out all in the same day and in the same outfit.

 In the mainland, I didn’t have that luxury.
 I had to wear a coat, a sweater, boots… all things I didn’t even own before I went.
-Don’t get me wrong, watching the leaves change and the snowfall are beautiful experiences, but I think I prefer seasons Hawaiian style.
+Don’t get me wrong, watching the leafs change and the snow fall are beautiful experiences, but I think I prefer seasons Hawaiian style.
 You know, the kind where winter means winter surf swells and snow is just something that your uncles bring back in the bed of their truck after their drive to Mauna Kea.

 5. Forgetting that not everyone speaks Pidgin.